In-House Delivery: Why It’s the Best Choice for Your Business

-The demand for home delivery has been growing for a while, but the novel coronavirus has caused the demand to increase more than expected.
-Online grocery shopping almost doubled from about 40% of consumers before the pandemic to almost 80% after.
-Ecommerce sales are up 32% in the United States, which is 14% higher than predicted, and 42% of restaurants have added home delivery that didn’t offer it before.
+The demand for home delivery has increased substantially over the past two years.
+Online grocery shopping almost doubled from about 40% of consumers before 2020 to almost 80% after.
+In 2020, ecommerce sales rose 32% in the United States (14% higher than predicted) and 42% of restaurants added home delivery for the first time.

-With the sudden increase in delivery demands, many businesses have turned to third-party delivery companies because it seems cheaper or easier than managing it on your own.
+With the sudden increase in delivery demands brought on by the pandemic, many businesses turned to offering delivery through third-party delivery companies because it seems cheaper or easier than hiring your own drivers and managing it in-house.
 But these companies are taking advantage of the opportunity.
 From shipping couriers to food delivery, they’ve been raising their fees or introducing ambiguous surge pricing that’s eating up your profits.
 Then there are additional costs to your business when deliveries are late or the order is wrong.

-Using your own in-house delivery service is the best solution to help you meet your customers’ delivery needs, provide them with a better experience, and make more money by keeping your sales revenue instead of paying it to third-party vendors.
+Using your own in-house delivery service is the best solution to help you meet your customers’ delivery needs, provide them with a better experience, and make more money by keeping your sales revenue instead of paying it to third-party delivery services.

 Topics covered in this article include